Village of Radium Hot Springs, BC: A Great Place for a Fall Trip

 British Columbia has a rich and fascinating history and Parks Canada National Historic Sites highlight pieces of this history.
 BC’s National Historic Sites are spread out through the province, from East to West and from North to South.
 Several of the sites are within an easy day trip of Vancouver and the Fraser Valley.
 Others will require more planning and commitment.
 All are worth visiting.

-Today we are highlighting two National Historic Sites, Fort Langley and Gulf of Georgia Cannery.
-Both are easily accessible day trips from Metro Vancouver, and in our next blog we will be talking about three National Historic Sites that are spread throughout the province and would make a great part of any summer vacation.
+This blog highlights two National Historic Sites, Fort Langley and Gulf of Georgia Cannery.
+Both are easily accessible day trips from Metro Vancouver, and in future blogs we will be talking about three National Historic Sites that are spread throughout the province and would make a great part of any summer vacation.

 A common thread through many of Canada’s National Historic Sites (and Parks) is the Xplorers Program for the young and young at heart.
 This program includes a booklet highlighting activities at each site.
 As children complete the activities, they work their way toward earning a certificate and souvenir.
 The program is a great way to keep kids engaged and learning, and offers a lot of fun opportunities.